kyuhyunc/game_dragonflight/GameDesignDoc.md

 >	-You should include pictures of what your interface would look like
 >	-A photo of hand-drawn rendering would suffice.
 It does not need to be computer generated.

-1. `User name` box: here is where user will enter a name of user.
+1. `User name` box: here is where user will enter a name of user. <br/>
-2. `Score` box: here is where user can see his/her score.
+2. `Score` box: here is where user can see his/her score. <br/>
-3. `Start` button: pushing this botton will start the game
+3. `Start` button: pushing this botton will start the game <br/>
-4. `Pause/Resume` botton: pushing this botton will be going to either pause or resume the game.
+4. `Pause/Resume` botton: pushing this botton will be going to either pause or resume the game. <br/>
-5. `Quit` button: will execute the program.
+5. `Quit` button: will execute the program. <br/>
-6. `Error/message` box: will display any information that might be wrong or changed etc
+6. `Error/message` box: will display any information that might be wrong or changed etc <br/>
-7. `Game` level: will show current level of the game.
+7. `Game` level: will show current level of the game. <br/>
+8. `Instruction` box: will show brief instruction for playing the game. <br/>

 **Initial screen**
 <img src="./pics/initial_screen.png" alt="initial screen"/>